Foreign Affairs IT Fellowship

 The two-year fellowship program provides:

-- Up to $43,500 annually (for two years) in academic funding for tuition, room and board, books, mandatory fees and some travel expense (see eligibility requirements).
+• Up to $43,500 annually (for two years) in academic funding for tuition, room and board, books, mandatory fees and some travel expense.

-Upon successful completion of the fellowship program and the State Department’s entry requirements, fellows receive an appointment in the Foreign Service as an Information Management Specialist.
+Upon successful completion of the fellowship program and the State Department’s entry requirements, fellows receive an appointment in the Foreign Service as a Diplomatic Technology Officer.
 Fellows agree to a five-year commitment upon entry into the Foreign Service.

 Eligibility